 Originally from Arlington, Texas, McBride recently retired as a Commander in the U.S. Navy after 26 years of service.
 He served most recently as a military deputy at the Office of Naval Research (ONR), which coordinates, executes, and promotes Navy science and technology programs.
 Before that he served as science director at the U.S. Embassy in Singapore for two years and as a fellow at the U.S. Department of State in Reykjavik, Iceland.
 McBride has a lifetime of experience in military and international research as well as science diplomacy and policy.

-“We are very fortunate to have Commander McBride bring his vast expertise and insight to Kerecis as we expand the availability of our fish-skin healing technology,” explained G. Fertram Sigurjonsson, Kerecis President & CEO.
+“We are very fortunate to have Commander McBride bring his vast expertise and insight to Kerecis as we expand the availability of our fish-skin healing technology,” explained G. Fertram Sigurjonsson, Kerecis founder & CEO.

 McBride holds a B.S. in physics from Stephen F. Austin State University, an M.S. in hydrographic science from the University of Southern Mississippi, a double M.S. in meteorology and physical oceanography from the U.S. Naval Postgraduate School, and an M.A. in national security and strategic studies from the U.S. Naval War College. .